usegalaxy-no/nels-galaxy-api/README.md

-## nels-galaxy-conductor
+## nga_runner.py

-This is the program conducting the flow of triggering of history exports and later the file transfers.
+This is the program running the flow of triggering of history exports and later the file transfers.

 ```
 nels_storage_client_key: "ASK KIDARNE"